rajeevamatya/eduki-hugo-site/content/en/grade-6/arithmetic-fraction/Divide_by_whole/index.md

 ---
 title: "03 Division: Dividing by Whole Number"
-description: "This article discusses division of whole numbers and fractions.
-It explains the partition model of division and how to represent division using block diagrams.
-It also demonstrates how to divide fractions by whole numbers using the same concept."
+description: "This article discusses division of whole numbers and fractions using the partition model.
+It explains how to represent division using block diagrams."
 lead: ""
 date: 2020-10-06T08:49:15+00:00
 lastmod: 2020-10-06T08:49:15+00:00